George Marshall (gunner)

 George Marshall (1781 – August 2, 1855) was a chemist, pyrotechnist, artillery specialist, author, educator, and gunner in the United States Navy.
 He fought in the War of 1812, he was part of Commodore Isaac Chauncey's freshwater fleet on Lake Ontario.
 He served in the United States Navy with distinction for over forty-six years.
 He achieved the status of master gunner.
 He was one of the most important naval gunners in U.S. history.
-He helped build the framework of U.S. naval gunnery education.
-He was a 19th-century American scientist.
+He was a 19th-century American scientist who helped build the framework of U.S. naval gunnery education.
+He wrote Marshall's Practical Marine Gunnery in 1821.

 Early life

-George Marshall was born in Rhodes, Greece in 1781.
+George Marshall was born in Rhodes, Ottoman Empire in 1781.
 By the early 19th century he fled Rhodes and came to the United States.
-His name was Americanised.
+His name was Americanised and American Naval literature lists his origin as Greece as early as 1825 but the country was in the process of fighting for their independence from the Ottoman Empire.
+Marshall identified himself as a Greek from Greece.
 He married Phillippi Higgs around 1805, she was from Maryland.
 Their children included: Sophia, Maria, Eleanor, and George J. He enlisted in the Navy around 1807.
 He worked at the Washington Navy Yard as a seaman.
 At the time Thomas Jefferson was president and American hero Sicilian Salvadore Catalano was one of two gunners at the Navy Yard.
 According to records, Samuel Kelly was the other acting gunner he had one arm.
 Marshall began his career at the navy yard.
 Around 1807, Robert Fulton occasionally visited the navy yard to test his torpedo experimentation.
 The navy yard also conducted advanced cannon research and had a fully functioning steam engine.
 Catalano was the pilot of the Intrepid during the famous burning of the captured Philadelphia in Tripoli Harbor.
 America rewarded him for his service.
 He was invited to join the U.S. Navy.
 He received the warrant of sailing master and master gunner.
 Marshall was his student.